jpasqua/MultiMon/README.md

 ## Adding Screens
 To add a news Screen, you need to implment a new subclass of Screen that knows how to display itself (using the [TFT\_eSPI](https://github.com/Bodmer/TFT_eSPI) library), and how to update itself on a periodic basis if the data it displays changes.
 The screen must also implement at least minimal navigation capability (i.e. a tap that takes the user to the next screen or back to the home screen).
 Look at some of the existing screens for examples.

-If you'd rather not deal with the graphics library yourself, you can create screens without code using the experimental [`FlexScreen`[(#dev-exp) mechanism described below.
+If you'd rather not deal with the graphics library yourself, you can create screens without code using the [plugin](#dev-exp) mechanism described below.

 **Implementation Note**: For a fairly [convoluted set of reasons](https://github.com/Bodmer/TFT_eSPI/issues/664), *MultiMon* has a wrapper for the `TFT_eSPI::setFreeFont` function.
 Though you can call `setFreeFont` directly, it will result in the code size growing significantly.
 As a result, you should use the wrapper functions (`GUI::Font:setUsingID`).